ian-hamlin/recipes/src/banana_bread.md

 Add the flour to the bowl, then sprinkle the baking soda, cinnamon and salt on top of the flour.

 Stir everything together just until mixed.
-Don't overmix.
+Don't over-mix.
 The batter will be thick.

 Fold in the walnuts.